Texiwill/aac-lib/base/README.md

 #### dnscrypt
 Installs DNScrypt 2.x and sets it up for use of 1.1.1.1 via DNS over HTTPS.

+#### dropbox
+Installs the Docker Container version of Dropbox for system wide use

 #### powercli
 Installs Powershell and VMware PowerCLI: run command 'powercli' to start